surgieboi/backendless-ecommerce-platform/README.md

 1. Login to [Dola](https:dola.me).

 2. Navigate to settings and click on `Become a merchant` and go through the onboarding process.
-Make sure that the `websiteURL` field matches the baseURL of your site.
+Make sure that the `Website URL` field matches the baseURL of your site.

 3. When selecting how to get set up, Depending on your use case, you can select the `Javascript SDK` option or the `HTML Attributes` option.
 Each option exposes a corresponding script for getting you started for that option.
 Simply copy and paste this script into your app to get started with `BEP`.